 Figure out who your best members are (happiest, stays longest, best-served, etc.) and interview them.
 Find out why they like your coworking space over the other options.
 Find out what features they like the best and why they stayed with you over time.

 If you like this idea, we encourage you to sign up below and become a member of our community.
-You’ll receive free insights, tools, and resources with no obligation to become a client.
-In fact, we only work with a small number of clients anyway.
+You’ll receive free insights, tools, and resources.

 And if you found value in this article, please consider sharing it with another workspace owner who may also benefit.